caring/docs.caring.com/source/index.html.md

 # JSON API Introduction

-Caring.com provides [JSON API](http://jsonapi.org/) compliant APIs over HTTPS.
+Caring.com provides a JSON API over HTTPS.
 Examples are provided for shell assuming basic usage of Curl.
 Other language exmaples can be provided if requested.

 You can report API bugs with [github issues](https://github.com/caring/docs.caring.com/issues)